-At December 31, 2016, the Convertible Notes became convertible because the closing sales price of our common stock was greater than 130% of the \$21.52 conversion price on at least 20 trading days during the 30 trading day period ending December

-31, 2016.
-As a result, the holders of the Convertible Notes may elect to convert some or all of their Convertible Notes in accordance with the terms and provisions of the indenture governing the Convertible Notes during the conversion period of January 1, 2017 through March 31, 2017 (inclusive).
-As of the date of the filing of this Annual Report on Form 10-K, none of the holders of the Convertible Notes have elected to convert their Convertible Notes.
+During the fourth quarter of 2018, the Convertible Notes were convertible because the closing sale price of our common stock was greater than 130% of the \$21.52 conversion price on at least 20 trading days during the 30 trading day period ending on September 30, 2018.
+As a result, the holders of the Convertible Notes could elect to convert some or all of their Convertible Notes in accordance with the terms and provisions of the indenture governing the Convertible Notes during the conversion period of October 1, 2018 through December 31, 2018 (inclusive).
+The Convertible Notes continue to be convertible during the first quarter of 2019.
+As of the date of the filing of this Annual Report on Form 10-K, no other conversion notices have been received by us.